Toshiba's Westinghouse brings in bankruptcy lawyers; disclosure deadlines loom

 ($1 = 114.4800 yen)

-(Additional reporting by Tom Hals in Wilmington, Delaware, Kentaro Hamada in Tokyo and JR Wu in Taipei)
+(Reporting by Jessica DiNapoli in New York and Makiko Yamazaki in Tokyo; Additional reporting by Tom Hals in Wilmington, Delaware, Kentaro Hamada in Tokyo and JR Wu in Taipei; Editing by Edwina Gibbs)